BUSINESS BOOK CLUB

 Multipliers, by Liz Wizeman

 This might be my favorite book about leadership.
 Ever.
 Wiseman talks about the stuff great leaders (Mulitpliers) do as well as the stuff bad managers (Diminishers) do or don’t do.
 Backed by fascinating anecdotes, this is a must-read for leaders and those who aspire to be leaders.
-I’ll write a full book review of Multipliers later this year.
+Read the full book review of Multipliers here.

 Never Eat Alone, by Keith Ferrazzi